vafakaramzadegan/Phpy/README.md

      execute("python_script_filename_without_extension", ["array", "of", "arguments"]);
 ```

-Assuming that the directory `/home/YourUserName/Documents/python_scripts` exists on your computer, the `www-data` user must have access to read and execute python scripts inside the directory. you have to set the permissions manually.
+Assuming that the directory `/home/YourUserName/Documents/python_scripts` exists on your computer, the `www-data` user must have access to `read` and `execute` python scripts inside the directory.
+The permissions have to be set manually.

+## Simple example
-create a python file inside the directory and paste the following code into it. let's call it `test_python.py`:
+start by creating a python file inside the directory. let's call it `test_python.py`.

+paste the following code into the file:

 ```python
 import sys